mmilano/SidePanelCollapse/README.md

 ### Inclusion: Integrated

-The sidepanel SCSS and javascript sources are incorporated into the site's build process, and become part of the final  .css and .js files respectively.
+The SCSS and javascript sources are incorporated into the site's build process, and become part of the final .css and .js files respectively.

-For the SCSS, the source is included by an `import` directive in `site.scss`, and `gulp` tasks assemble and compile the composite css file.
+For the SCSS, the source is included by an `import` directive in `site.scss`, and `gulp` tasks assemble and compile the composite CSS file.

 ```scss
 @import "sidePanelCollapse";
 ```

-For the javascript, the beginning of the site's standalone script require's SidePanelCollapse.js.
+For the javascript, the beginning of the site's standalone script loads SidePanelCollapse.js.

 ```js
 window.SidePanelCollapse = require("SidePanelCollapse");
 ```

-Later in the script timeline the SidePanel itself is initialized in code specific to each page.
+Later in the script timeline the SidePanelCollapse object is instantiated and initialized in code specific to each page.

 When building the site, a `gulp` task assembles the final `site.js` using `browserify`, `babel` and some other tools.